-Before you file for Chapter 7 bankruptcy, decide if it makes financial sense.
-You can determine if Chapter 7 is right for you by asking yourself the following questions:
+Before you file for Chapter 7 bankruptcy, you’ll want to decide if it makes financial sense.
+You can determine if Chapter 7 bankruptcy is right for you by asking yourself the following questions:

-Depending on your answers to these questions, you may find out that Chapter 7 bankruptcy won't help much or, in the alternative, that it is a good choice for you.
+Depending on your answers to these questions, you might find out that Chapter 7 bankruptcy won't help much or, in the alternative, that it is a good choice for you.

 (Learn more about how creditors can collect from you.)

-Certain categories of debts cannot be discharged in Chapter 7 bankruptcy.
+Certain categories of debt aren’t dischargeable in Chapter 7 bankruptcy.
 It doesn't make much sense to file for Chapter 7 bankruptcy if your primary goal is to eliminate these nondischargeable debts.
 The main nondischargeable debts are:

 To learn more about these debts, see Nondischargeable Debts in Chapter 7 Bankruptcy.